awsdocs/amazon-connect-admin-guide/doc_source/multi-party-calls.md

 ## Important things to know<a name="important-things-multi-party-calls"></a>
 + This feature is only available in CCPv2 and custom CCP using Amazon Connect Streams\.js\.
+  + **IT administrators**:
+    + Before enabling the multi\-party calls feature, if you are using Contact Lens or planning to do so in the future, see [Multi\-party calls and Contact Lens](enable-analytics.md#multiparty-calls-contactlens)\.
-  + **IT administrators**: By default, there can be three participants on a call \(for example, two agents and a caller, or an agent, a caller, and an external party\)\.
-Before enabling multi\-party calling, see [Comparison: Three\-party and multi\-party calls](amazon-connect-release-notes.md#comparison-multi-party.title)\.
+    + By default, there can be three participants on a call \(for example, two agents and a caller, or an agent, a caller, and an external party\)\.
+Before enabling multi\-party calling, see [Comparison: Three\-party and multi\-party calls](amazon-connect-release-notes.md#comparison-multi-party)\.
 To enable agents to connect up to six parties on a call, see [Update telephony options](update-instance-settings.md#update-telephony-options)\.
   + **Developers**: In custom CCPs, use the updated Amazon Connect Streams API to enable multi\-party calling, up to six parties\.
 See the [Amazon Connect Streams](https://github.com/amazon-connect/amazon-connect-streams/blob/master/Documentation.md#connectcoreinitccp) documentation on GitHub\.
-Before enabling multi\-party calling, see [Comparison: Three\-party and multi\-party calls](amazon-connect-release-notes.md#comparison-multi-party.title)\.
+Before enabling multi\-party calling, see [Comparison: Three\-party and multi\-party calls](amazon-connect-release-notes.md#comparison-multi-party)\.
-+ With multi\-party calls, using manager monitor to listen in to agents is not fully supported\.
-If you plan to use manager monitor, contact your account team before you enable multi\-party calls\.
 + **AWS GovCloud \(US\-West\)**: You can't enable this feature using the console user interface\.
 Instead, use the [UpdateInstanceAttribute](https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdateInstanceAttribute.html) API or contact AWS Support\.

 ## How to add participants to a multi\-party call<a name="add-participants-multi-party-calls"></a>